-- 49. The terms of the Licence and Management Arrangements are set out in Schedule 1 of the Constitution. - 50.
-Clause 2 specifies that MAAML, as Lessee of the Land, will grant each Grower a non-exclusive Licence for the term of the Project.
-The Licence allows the Grower to occupy and use the Grower's Almond Lot and access and use the Infrastructure for the sole purpose of conducting their almond growing business. - 51.
-Under the Licence, it is acknowledged that all right, title and interest in the Produce vest with the Grower.
+53. The terms of the Licence and Management Arrangements are set out in Schedule 1 of the Constitution.

+54. Clause 2 specifies that MAAML, as Lessee of the Land, will grant each Grower a non-exclusive Licence for the term of the Project.
+The Licence allows the Grower to occupy and use the Growers Almond Lot and access and use the Infrastructure for the sole purpose of conducting their almond growing business.

+55. Under the Licence, it is acknowledged that all right, title and interest in the Produce vest with the Grower.
 However, the terms of the Licence do not confer ownership of the Trees, Infrastructure and Water Licences to the Grower.
-Ownership of the Trees, Infrastructure and Water Licences remains with the Lessor (clause 2.3). - 52.
-Under clause 6.1, Growers engage MAAML as an independent contractor to manage and conduct the Project and to perform the Operational Services and administrative services on their behalf in accordance with good horticultural and environmental practices during the Term of the Project. - 53.
-In each subsequent year during the project, MAAML will provide the Operational Services listed in clause 7.4.
-At the time that the Produce is ready for harvest, MAAML will test the Produce, harvest any Trees ready for harvesting, and deliver the harvested Produce for processing and sale (clauses 8 and 9). - 54.
-In summary, Schedule 1 to the Constitution also sets out provisions relating to: - Licence Fees (clause 3); - Administrative services (clause 10); - Fixed and Deferred Management Fees (clause 11.1 and 11.2); - Operating Fee (clause 11.3); - Performance Fee (clause 11.4); - RE Fee (clause 11.5); and - Insurance (clause 12).
+Ownership of the Trees, Infrastructure and Water Licences remains with the Lessor (clause 2.3).

+56. Under clause 6.1, Growers engage MAAML to manage and conduct the Project and to perform the Operational Services and administrative services in their behalf in accordance with good horticultural and environmental practices during the Term of the Project.

+57. In each subsequent year during the Project, MAAML will provide the Operational Services listed in clause 7.4.
+At the time that the Produce is ready for harvest, MAAML will test the produce, harvest any Trees ready for harvesting, and deliver the harvested Produce for processing and sale (clauses 8 and 9).

+58. In summary, Schedule 1 to the Constitution also sets out provisions relating to:

+• Licence Fees (clause 3);

+- Administrative services (clause 10);

+- Fixed and Variable Management Fees (clause 11.1 and 11.2);

+- Operating Fee (clause 11.3);

+- RE Fee (clause 11.4); and

+- Insurance (clause 12).